Natural models of homotopy type theory

-Examples of categories satisfying the conditions of theorem \ref{thm:natmod} include: \begin{enumerate} \item the category of Kan simplicial sets, with the (right) weak factorization system of the associated Quillen model structure. \item any locally cartesian closed model category that is right proper, and in which the cofibrations are the monos; e.g.\ any right proper, Cisinski model category. \item any weak factorization system on a (pre)sheaf topos in which the left maps are preserved by pullback along the right maps (the ``Frobenius condition" of van den Berg and Garner \cite{GvdB}). \item non-LCC examples of categories with a weak factorization system for which the right maps are exponentiable, such as (strict, $n$-)groupoids and categories (with iso-fibrations). \item any $\pi$h-tribe, in the sense of Joyal's categorical axiomatics for homotopy type theory \cite{J}. \item the syntactic category of contexts $\mathcal{C}(\mathbb{T})$ of a system of type theory $\mathbb{T}$ with $\Sigma, \Pi$ and $\Id$ types (see \cite{GG}). \end{enumerate}
+Examples of categories satisfying the conditions of theorem \ref{thm:natmod} include: \begin{enumerate} \item the category of Kan simplicial sets, with the (right) weak factorization system of the associated Quillen model structure. \item similarly, the category of fibrant objects in any locally cartesian closed model category that is right proper, and in which the cofibrations are the monos; e.g.\ any right proper, Cisinski model category. \item more generally, the category of ``fibrant'' objects in any weak factorization system on a (pre)sheaf topos in which the left maps are preserved by pullback along the right maps (the ``Frobenius condition" of van den Berg and Garner \cite{GvdB}). \item non-LCC examples of categories with a weak factorization system for which the right maps are exponentiable, such as groupoids and categories with iso-fibrations. \item any $\pi$h-tribe, in the sense of Joyal's categorical axiomatics for homotopy type theory \cite{J}. \item the syntactic category of contexts $\mathcal{C}(\mathbb{T})$ of a system of type theory $\mathbb{T}$ with $\Sigma, \Pi$ and $\Id$ types (see \cite{GG}). \end{enumerate}